Iamdavidonuh/hyperhire-chat/README.md

 # hyperhire-chat
-A Simple Whatsapp API Clone
+A Simple Chat Room API using django, django-channels